 RIDOH has published a COVID-19 Data Dashboard that provides up to date data and statistics.

-In response to the increasing cases of COVID-19 in Rhode Island, the State is currently in a phase of "Protecting Your Household".
-The Governor has issued Executive Order 21-11 (as amended by EO 21-13) effective through March 6th (subject to be extended), detailing restrictions currently in effect.
+In response to the increasing cases of COVID-19 in Rhode Island, the State is currently in a phase of "Protecting Your Household", which began last December.
+The Governor has issued Executive Order 21-27 on March 19th, with updated information effective through April 17 (subject to be extended), detailing restrictions currently in effect.
 In addition, the ReopeningRI website offers information including an FAQ.

-As of February 12th, 2021 the INDOOR social gathering limit has been increased to members of TWO households and the OUTDOOR social gathering limit has been increased to members of THREE households.
+As of March 19th, 2021 the INDOOR social gathering limit has been increased to 15 people and the OUTDOOR social gathering limit has been increased to 50 people.

 Governor's Stay At Home Order for Vulnerable Populations

-Executive Order 21-11 (as amended by EO 21-13) indicates that vulnerable populations as defined by the CDC, which includes (but is not limited to) those who are 65 and older are strongly advised to stay at home unless they must go to work, travel for medical treatment or obtain other necessities such as groceries, gas or medication.
+Executive Order 21-27 indicates that vulnerable populations as defined by the CDC, which includes (but is not limited to) those who are 65 and older are strongly advised to stay at home unless they must go to work, travel for medical treatment or obtain other necessities such as groceries, gas, or medication.
 The CDC has identified conditions that make people at higher risk for severe illness from COVID-19.

 Key Messages for the Public